Skip to main content

 For women who have a uterus, estrogen therapy must be accompanied by progesterone.
 Unopposed estrogen can stimulate the growth of the uterine lining (endometrium), increasing the risk of endometrial cancer.
 Progesterone prevents this by causing the lining to shed, mimicking a natural menstrual cycle or keeping it thin.

 The type of progesterone used is important.
-Many clinicians prefer bioidentical micronized progesterone because it is structurally identical to the hormone the body produces and is associated with fewer compared to synthetic progestins.
+Many clinicians prefer bioidentical micronized progesterone because it is structurally identical to the hormone the body produces and is associated with fewer side effects compared to synthetic progestins.
 It is often prescribed as an oral capsule taken daily or in a cyclical pattern.

 Estrogen can be delivered via patches, gels, or creams.
 Transdermal methods are often preferred as they bypass the liver, which may reduce the risk of blood clots compared to oral estrogen.